 I was playing CS:GO on Steam.
-The game’s concept is that there are 5 counter-terrorists and 5 terrorist.
-Terrorist are trying to bomb a target and counter-terrorists have to stop them.
-You play 15 rounds as an anti terrorist and after that, teams switch and you play as a terrorist for 15 rounds.
+The game’s concept is that there are 5 counter-terrorists and 5 terrorists.
+Terrorist is trying to bomb a target and counter-terrorists have to stop them.
+You play 15 rounds as an anti-terrorist and after that, teams switch and you play as a terrorist for 15 rounds.

 After a few rounds, I noticed that the bomb was on me, every round.
 Normally, it is not like that but you can give the bomb to another teammate, so they were giving to me.

 At first, I didn’t say anything but after a while, I said “ Why are you guys giving the bomb to me, every round?
 Why are you not planting the bomb?”
 You have to play a bit safer when you have the bomb and that is something that I don’t want to do for 15 rounds.

 One of them answered “ Dude, you are Muslim.” and the others laughed at this.